mpadge/hackmd-stat-software/standards/spatial.md

     `WKT2` *representations.
 The primary implication, described in detail in the articles linked to above, is that:*
-    -   **SP2.4a** *Software should not permit coordinate reference systems to be defined on the basis of so-called “PROJ4-strings” alone.*
+    -   **SP2.4a** *Software should not permit coordinate reference systems to be represented merely by so-called “PROJ4-strings”, but should use at least WKT2.*

 **General Input Structures**